moliver28/research-handbook/content/handbook/engineering/development/analytics/analytics-instrumentation/_index.md

 1. Create an issue and fill all necessary information using the [Analytics Instrumentation Incident Template](https://gitlab.com/gitlab-org/gitlab/-/issues/new?issuable_template=Analytics+Instrumentation+Incident).
 1. Add appropriate label using the below guideline
-    - `~"Analytics Instrumentation::Incident-High Severity"` for impending loss of data for many metrics or moderate to severe loss in business critical metrics that have a performance_indicator_type value.
+    - {{< label name="Analytics Instrumentation::Incident-High Severity" color="#dc143c" >}} for impending loss of data for many metrics or moderate to severe loss in business critical metrics that have a performance_indicator_type value.
-    - `~"Analytics Instrumentation::Incident-Medium Severity"` for data delay.
+    - {{< label name="Analytics Instrumentation::Incident-Medium Severity" color="#ed9121" >}} for data delay.
     - For cases when there is minimal impact on data and manual steps or correction is needed, please raise a bug rather than an incident.
 1. Assign the issue to [Analytics Instrumentation Group PM and EM](/handbook/engineering/development/analytics/analytics-instrumentation/#team-members).
 1. Post in the [#g_analyze_analytics_instrumentation](https://gitlab.slack.com/archives/CL3A7GFPF) slack channel and tag [Analytics Instrumentation Group PM and EM](/handbook/engineering/development/analytics/analytics-instrumentation/#team-members).